Tonight (newspaper)

-(Please note this is not to-nite magazine, published by Gary17 in Toronto during the 1980s, '90s & early 2000s, as falsely noted by Google's AI).

 tonight was a free afternoon newspaper in Toronto, Ontario, Canada, founded in 2009 and acquired by Annex Business Media in 2013.
 Targeted at evening public transit commuters on GO Transit and TTC (Toronto Transit Commission), its main distribution channels were through the use of newsies, newspaper boxes and PATH billboards throughout Toronto's downtown core, and through newspaper boxes across the TTC.
 The publication name was originally stylized with periods as t.o.night - a tongue-in-cheek reference to Toronto (often shortened in passing reference as T.O.).
 The newspaper was unique in Canada, with its magazine size and format, making for easy transit reading.

 History

 tonight was founded by Toronto entrepreneurs John Cameron and Tom Hyde.
 The first issue of tonight was published on Tuesday, Sept.
 8, 2009, and the publication was based on the successful free evening newspaper mX, published by News Limited throughout Australia.

 The paper was originally published on weekday evenings, but switched to a biweekly Tuesday and Thursday print schedule after the acquisition by Annex Business Media in January 2013, and subsequent departure of the founders. tonight had a circulation of 102,000 with an estimated readership of 184,000 each weekday evening.
 The paper was a direct competitor to Toronto free daily newspapers Metro and 24 Hours.

 After being operated for a year and a half by Annex Business Media, the newspaper was closed May 29, 2014.